 How about a bio of alumnus Peter Higgins, whose degree in Food Science powered him on his path to becoming the president of Purdy’s?

-Or career food scientist Jennifer Martin, whose Food Science degree opened doors at Heinz and Loblaws, and whose own line of botanical-based sodas now stock the shelves at Whole Foods!
+Or Jennifer Martin, whose UBC Food Science degree opened doors at Heinz and Loblaws, and whose own line of botanical-based sodas now stock the shelves at Whole Foods.

 Get a head start on your career-related work experience while you’re at UBC.
-Check out our job board for postings that relate to your field of study!
+Check out What You Can Do With a Food Science major here, and scroll through our job board for postings that relate to your field of study.

 If you are a prospective or current student with questions about planning for or choosing this major, or if you have questions about how your transfer credits apply, get in touch!
 One of our academic advisors in LFS Student Services will be glad to help you.

-If you are already in the Food Science major and have specific questions about restricted electives and Directed Studies, please contact your program advisor, Vivien Measday.
+If you are already in the Food Science major and have specific questions about restricted electives and Directed Studies, please contact an FNH Advisor.